CBD for Dogs with Cancer

 New Research on CBD for Skin Cancer

-New research demonstrates the potential benefits of CBD and minor phytocannabinoids derived from cannabis for dogs with skin cancer.
+New research demonstrates the potential benefits of CBD for dogs with skin cancer.
 The study found that these compounds exhibited anti-melanoma effects, reduced melanin synthesis, and inhibited tyrosinase activity in skin cells.
 These findings suggest that CBD and minor phytocannabinoids could have therapeutic properties for treating skin cancer in dogs.

 Furthermore, cannabinoids were found to initiate apoptosis through the release of key proteins involved in cell death.
 In animal studies, cannabinoids were shown to significantly decrease tumor growth and were as effective as a targeted therapy.